paladp/cs203-S2019-assessment/assessment.md

      project and course requirements
   * E = Communicated with the instructor excellently, followed all project and course requirements
-* Interaction with the teaching assistants
+* Interaction with the technical leads
-  * N = Communicated with the technical leads badly, hate speech, ignore TAs when they are trying to help
+  * N = Communicated with the technical leads badly, hate speech, ignore technical leads when they are trying to help
   * I = Communicated with the technical leads poorly, did not use them well as your resources, did not talk to them
   * A = Communicated with the technical leads well, but relied on them too